CIS monthly returns: a step-by-step guide for contractors

 There are three rates:

 - 0% (gross payment status): The subcontractor has applied for and been granted gross payment status by HMRC.
 No deductions are made.
 To qualify, a subcontractor must have a good compliance record and meet turnover thresholds.
+Many subcontractors aim for this status as it improves cash flow.

 - 20% (registered): The subcontractor is registered with HMRC under CIS.
 HMRC deducts 20% from the labour element of the payment (not materials).
+This is the most common rate and usually applies to subcontractors who have a good compliance history but do not meet the criteria for gross payment status.

 Materials vs labour in CIS